TheBudderMan/TheBudderMan/README.md

 - 👋 Hi, I’m @TheBudderMan
-- 👀 I’m interested in ...
-Hey friends, thanks for looking!
+- 👀 Hey friends, thanks for looking!

 <!---
 TheBudderMan/TheBudderMan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.